ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 Wave count: The max number of waves to respawn, default is -1 (infinite)

-Give radio: whether or not to issue squad leader an itemradio, default is true
+Custom Loadout: New wave gets custom loadouts defined in description.ext, default is true

 PvP: whether or not this is a PvP mission, this determines what kind of end trigger will be used when one side runs out of "lives".
 Default is false